-I am a rare disorder patient, research associate, sociology-informed social worker and qualifying holistic practitioner.
+I am a patient, research associate, sociology-informed registered social worker and reiki student practitioner.
 My passion for understanding and improving the experiences of individuals, families and communities touched by illness is my focus.

-I was diagnosed with Marfan syndrome, a genetic systemic connective tissue disorder when I was two and a half years old.
+I was born with congenital heart defect (CHD) and diagnosed with Marfan syndrome (MFS), a genetic systemic connective tissue disorder when I was two and a half years old.
 I have lived through 15 surgeries to date, including two open heart surgeries at the age of 10 and 12 and continue navigating through a life with chronic illness.

 My journey growing up with Marfan syndrome and visual impairment has very much guided the academic and practice focus I am working on/towards today.
 Through sociology and other social sciences I found that I could analyze and express my biographical experiences of illness using scholarly and narrative techniques.
 In doing so, I have come closer to understanding what living with Marfan syndrome has meant for myself and my life.
 On the outset, I did not quite realize how demanding yet cathartic this would be for me.
 I’ve found that I am not alone in wanting to write about my experiences and have had this path illuminated for me by some incredible mentors, scholars, activists and therapists.